What is Pupil Premium?

 - Little or no support from parents resulting in poor achievement due to not reading or completing homework.

 The above results in children coming in to school significantly below age-related expectations.

 Our aim is to use the funding to raise outcomes for these pupils and to be relentless in our drive to overcome these barriers

 The Pupil Premium will be used to provide additional educational support to improve the progress and to raise the standard of achievement for pupils

 The funding will be used to diminish te differences between the achievement of these pupils and their peers.
 As far as its powers allow, the school will use the additional funding to address any underlying inequalities between children eligible for Pupils Premium and others

-THE NEXT REVIEW of our Pupil Premium Strategy will be END OF JULY 2017
+THE NEXT REVIEW of our Pupil Premium Strategy will be in January 2018

 OUR PUPIL PREMIUM PLAN: